cuongchutan/sine_wave_ros2/README.md

 Go to my GitHub repository https://github.com/cuongchutan/sine_wave_ros2, in the "Actions" tab, you will see a list of workflow runs.
 Click on the workflow `build` to inspect.

+Unfortunately, the workflow is not fully passed.

 ### GitHub actions apply linting and formatting rules
 In my repository, the GitHub actions for builing the repo is provided with the file `.git/workflows/lint_and_format.yml`.

 Go to my GitHub repository https://github.com/cuongchutan/sine_wave_ros2, in the "Actions" tab, you will see a list of workflow runs.
 Click on the workflow `lint_and_format` to inspect.

+Unfortunately, the workflow is not fully passed.

 ### Unit tests (Python)
 Due to many errors while building the unit tests for C++ in `CMakeLists.txt`, only unit tests for Python are currently available.
 These Python tests require `pytest` to be install: